Johny-LPM/johnyos/README.md

 # JohnyOS
-Just scripts and other things I might plan on using to further my end of having Linux "Distro" (probably a strong word).
+Just scripts and other things I might plan on using to further my end of having my own Linux "Distro" (probably a strong word).